Why Retirees Need a Different Kind of Dentistry

 Pillar 1: Fighting Tooth Decay

-Pillar 1: Fighting Tooth Decay takes on special significance for retirees because medication-induced dry mouth dramatically increases cavity risk.
-Our approach includes enhanced fluoride protocols, saliva substitutes, and dietary counseling tailored to medication effects and lifestyle changes.
+Takes on special significance for retirees because medication-induced dry mouth dramatically increases cavity risk.
+Enhanced fluoride protocols, saliva substitutes, and dietary counseling tailored to medication effects and lifestyle changes.

 Pillar 2: Fighting Gum Disease